-The Microflow Settings window opens with 3 tabs.
+The Microflow Settings window opens with five sections.

 You have the option to ask for confirmation before proceeding with the microflow.
 This is useful in cases where an operation modifies or deletes a lot of data or when it takes a lot of time to complete.
 The user will be prompted with a question whether to continue with this operation.

 The title of the confirmation pop-up is determined by a system text (category ‘Message dialog title’).

 - Ask confirmation – here you can specify whether you want to ask for confirmation or not

 - Question – this is the question that you want to show to the user (for example, “Are you sure you want to empty the trash can?”)

 - Proceed button caption – this is the caption for the button that proceeds with the execution of the microflow (for example, “Empty trash can”)

 - Cancel button caption – this is the caption for the button that cancels the execution of the microflow (for example, “Cancel”)